zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

       	 Zone*, then go back to step 4 with the found delegation.
    3. If *Test Type* is "normal test", then return the following from the
       method:
-      1. The parent zone as defined above.
+      1. The parent zone as determined above.
-      2. The existence of the *Child Zone* is set to be false.
+      2. Test cannot be run on *Child Zone* (false).
       3. The parent name server IP list is set to be the available list of servers for the parent zone.
    4. If *Test Type* is "undelegated test", then return the following from the method:
-      1. The parent zone as defined above.
+      1. The parent zone as determined above.
-      2. The existence of the *Child Zone* is set to be true.
+      2. Test can be run on *Child Zone* (true).
       3. The parent name server IP list is set to be the available list of servers for the parent zone.
    5. Exit.